ahamez/protox/README.md

 As you can see, you can interact with protobuf messages as if they were native Elixir structures!

 Note that `Protox.Encode.encode/1` returns an [IO data](https://hexdocs.pm/elixir/IO.html#module-use-cases-for-io-data), not a binary, for efficiency reasons.
-Such  IO data can be used directly with [files](https://hexdocs.pm/elixir/IO.html#binwrite/2) or sockets write operations, and as such you don't need to transform them:
+Such  IO data can be used directly with [files](https://hexdocs.pm/elixir/IO.html#binwrite/2) or sockets write operations, and therefore you don't need to transform them:
 ```elixir
 iex> {:ok, file} = File.open("msg.bin", [:write])
 {:ok, #PID<0.1023.0>}